marsipu/mne-pipeline-hd/README.md

 6. Commit changes: `git commit --all `
 7. Push changes to your forked repository on GitHub: `git push`
 8. Make "New pull request" from your new feature branch

+You can always [write me](mailto:dev@earthman-music.de), if you have questions about the contribution-process or about the program-structure.

 ## Acknowledgments
 This Pipeline is build on top of [MNE-Python](https://mne.tools/stable/index.html)